 Seasonal changes in temperature are cyclic and correspondingly can delimit the availability of resources (like host plants for phytophagous insects).
+For plants and animals alike, temperature has a strong influence on their growth and performance, but daily temperatures can fluctuate from year to year.
 Being able to reliably predict seasonal changes is probably one of the most important challenges all organisms encounter.
-For plants and animals alike, temperature has a strong influence on their growth and performance, but daily temperatures can fluctuate from year to year.
 To prepare for seasonal changes in temperature, many plants and animals synchronize their development using other environmental cues that consistently cycle with these changes in seasons.
 In the temperate regions farther from the equator, photoperiod consistently changes incrementally by latitude and season (Hut et al. 2013).
 During the summer, photoperiod is long and increases as latitude increases; while in the winter, photoperiod is short and decreases as latitude increases.
 Insects in temperate regions use these consistent, incremental changes in photoperiod at specific latitudes to synchronize their life histories with the availability of resources in their environment.
 With growing seasons beginning earlier and ending later in each year with climate change, a hypothetical photoperiod of 13 hours that previously indicated the average beginning of the growing season could, as temperatures increase, indicate on average the second week of the growing season instead.
 Warmer seasonal temperatures will uncouple photoperiod from seasonal changes in temperature and resource availability.
-Those insects that depend on photoperiod to make life history decisions, but are unable to adjust to the warmer temperatures approximated by photoperiod, could lose.
+Insects that depend on photoperiod to make life history decisions, but cannot adjust to the warmer temperatures approximated by photoperiod, could lose.
 Winners could be pre-adjusted to warmer temperatures or they could gain the ability to adjust to the warmer temperature predictions of photoperiod as climate changes (Williams et al. 2008).
 The capacity to adjust to these photoperiodic changes could be the result of phenotypic plasticity or evolutionary adaptations.

 As temperatures rise, it can directly affect the performance of insects.
 When environmental temperatures are too high, they can exceed the thermal maximum of insects by inhibiting activity, development, and eventually causing mortality.
 Warmer seasonal temperatures can also have indirect effects on insect performance by increasing environmental stress through prolonged or intermittent changes in resource availability.
 Increased temperatures generally increase metabolic activity in insects.
 As their metabolic rate increases, insects will require access to more resources to fuel their elevated metabolic activity.
 Winning insects could be pre-adjusted to these cyclic changes in their environment through phenotypic plasticity.
 Phenotypic plasticity is defined as the capacity of a single genotype to express multiple, different phenotypes as a function of the environmental conditions that the genotype encounters (Agrawal 2001).
 Evolutionary adaptations are genetic changes that occur within populations due to selection (Lee 2002).
 The winter moth, Operophtera brumata L., is one example of how the phenology of some insects could help them adapt to seasonal temperatures and the associated changes in the timing of resource availability in their environment.